 “Gotta have my scheduled break,” was all the new driver had said.
 He was a big black man with a left eye that looked like it once had met a boxer’s fist.
-Ernest H – ‘Your God’ had gone back to Bakersfield, when the new bus came to pick them up at the parking lot outside Palm Springs.
+Ernest H – ‘Your God’ – had gone back to Bakersfield when the new bus came to pick them up at the parking lot outside Palm Springs.
 All the passengers were weary, but some were not too weary to complain loudly over this new, unexpected stop.

 A fat Texan man in a crisp white shirt and tie argued for a long time with the new driver until he, too, had to give up to the imperatives of regulation.

-“Look here,” the driver said with finality, “I’ve been going on for 10 hours until I had to pick up you lot up in Palm.
-Do you want to be in Mexicali 2 hours later, or do you want to be in a ditch somewhere because I feel asleep behind the wheel?”
+“Look here,” the driver said with finality, “I’ve been going on for 10 hours until I had to pick up you lot in Palm.
+Do you want to be in Mexicali 2 hours later, or do you want to be in a ditch somewhere because I fell asleep behind the wheel?”

 A dark-haired girl sitting on the first seat, on the right side of the aisle almost next to the driver, looked after the Texan.
 Then at the driver.
 She was barely a day over 18 and already visibly pregnant.
 She started mumbling something about why Ernest couldn’t have stayed, but the black man gave her a hard look and she kept silent.